neepii/BASIC_compiler/README.md

-Translates BASIC to C. WIP.
+Translates BASIC to ASM.
+WIP.